kbrw/rulex/README.md

-rulex
+Rulex
 =====

-This tiny library (2 macros only) allows you to define very simple rule handler using Elixir pattern matching.
+This application allows to do very simple rule handler using Elixir pattern matching : see `Rulex` module documentation for examples.